Mailing Address:The Milos Raonic Foundation

 The foundation is officially registered as a private foundation with the Canada Revenue Agency.
 Donations in any amount are welcome and will be used solely to support the work of The Milos Raonic Foundation.

-Donations to The Milos Raonic Foundation can be made quickly, safely and securely on-line by clicking on the Donate Now button on this page.
+Donations to The Milos Raonic Foundation can be made quickly, safely and securely on-line by clicking on the Donate Now button above on this page.
 All donations made on-line will receive an official receipt which can also be used for Canadian tax purposes.